kjanshair/kjanshair.github.io/_posts/aws/2020-9-18-setting-up-aws-managed-remote-access-vpn-vpg-1-2.md

 We will get a connection configuration file.
 This file contains the IP Address of the VPN Tunnel and Pre-Shared Keys (With some other information about the VPN connection) which are required to establish a VPN connection.

-As said to setup or test a VPN connection between 2 networks, we need access to network routers and firewalls.
-Since we have setup all the VPN connection related stuff on AWS side, we need to configure the VPN connection on our side of the network using the configuration file we just downloaded.
+As said to set up or test a VPN connection between 2 networks, we need access to network routers and firewalls.
+Since we have set up all the VPN connection related stuff on AWS side, we need to configure the VPN connection on our side of the network using the configuration file we just downloaded.
 Such configurations are usually carried out by Network Administrators when we provide them this configuration file.
 But, for demo purpose, we will use an awesome VPC client software called **Strongswan** on our computer to test the connection.

 We will be configuring the VPN connection using Strongswan running inside a Docker container.
 I have created a `docker-compose.yml` file for you in the `aws-vpn-docker` [repository](https://github.com/kjanshair/aws-vpn-docker) which has Strongswan preconfigured.
 The `docker-compose.yml` file is:-